 the Compensation Committee Chair from \$10,000 to \$12,000, increase the compensation of the Nominating and Corporate Governance Committee Chair from \$8,000 to \$10,000 and increase the annual retainer for Audit Committee members from \$5,000 to \$6,000.
 The other cash retainers remain at the levels in effect for fiscal year 2014.
 The table below presents the annual cash retainer fees for our non-employee directors in effect in fiscal year 2015.
-Annual retainer fees for fiscal year 2016 will remain at the same levels in effect for fiscal year 2015.
+Annual retainer fees for fiscal year 2015.